wp-plugins/microblog-poster/readme.txt

     and click on 'Add New application'.

     2. Fill in the required informations.
-    For 'Live Status', select Live.
+    For 'Live Status', select live.
     Leave everything else by default.
-    Click the button 'Add application'.
+    Click the button 'Add Application'.

     3. Copy 'API Key' and 'Secret Key', click 'Done'.